GavPri/twitter_front_end/README.md

 The content of that users profile ( i.e the tweets ) took inspiration from twitters user profile deisgn.A vertical coloum of tweets displayed one on top of the other.
 (As oppose to instagrams grid display)

+This design clearly displays the profiles information and allows scrolling through their profile.

 This is the hand-drawing I made of the profile design.
 ![user profile design](public/user-profile-design.jpeg)

 ### Tweet Page

 The design of the tweet display took inspiration from both twiiter and instagrams post display.
 The users post, like counts and comment count followed by the comments benneath the post.

+This design shows the intended tweet as the primary piece and also allows scrolling through the comments.

 The is the hand drawn design I made for the Tweet page.
 ![user profile design](public/tweet-page-design.jpeg)